A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 · Who broke it?

 If you could answer those three questions exactly, you might find a new, unforeseen fix that would last; otherwise, no way.
-All three questions would have to be answered before the last one could be addressed: “How can I fix this?”
+All three questions would have to be answered before the fourth one could be addressed: “How can I fix this?”

 Despite thousands of years of babble by reductionist meliorists (Plato, Machiavelli and Marx come to mind, as does the next tank top troll online) “How to fix” government; Learner poses three primary questions – deliberately and first off – so that its readers may follow its lead and make a better job of it.
 Thereafter, we may “fix” governance once and for all.